Friday, October 12, 2012

 Matthew Shepard: Modern gay martyr and hate-crime victim

-Matthew Shepard (1976-1998) brought international attention to anti-gay hate crimes when he died on Oct.
+Matthew Shepard brought international attention to anti-gay hate crimes when he died on Oct.
 12, 1998.
+He was a 21-year-old gay student at the University of Wyoming at the time.

-Shepard was a 21-year-old gay student at the University of Wyoming at the time of his death.
-He was brutally attacked near Laramie, Wyoming, on Oct.
+Shepard (1976-1998) was brutally attacked near Laramie, Wyoming, on Oct.
 6-7, 1998 by two men who later claimed that they were driven temporarily insane by “gay panic” due to Shepard’s alleged sexual advances.
+Shepard was beaten and left to die.

 Now the Matthew Shepard Foundation seeks to replace hate with understanding, compassion and acceptance.
 U.S. President Obama signed "The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act" into law on Oct.
 28, 2009.
 It broadens the federal hate-crimes law to cover violence based on sexual orientation and gender identity.